 ” ‘What’s this?’ he mumbled, lifting it for a closer look.
 It was the sheriff’s business card.
 He stood there for a moment reading the bold print.
 On the front was sheriff’s name and phone number.
 Then he flipped it over.
 Hand written on the back was a quote.
 ‘Of all the animals, man is the only one that is cruel.
 He is the only one that inflicts pain for the pleasure of doing it.’
 (Mark Twain).
 His brow furrowed as he read, wondering why the sheriff would have written that on the back of his card.”

-There is an eclectic group of characters in The King and the Kid by Konnrad, including: a grandpa with false teeth who constantly espouses cliches and idioms every time he opens his mouth he may as well be a professional hockey player, a main character with an extra finger and incredible strength, an evil scientist with henchmen as dumb as rocks, an overbearing mother, an inferior yet economically secure fat friend, a happy-go-lucky goth girl with a teenage crush, the hot “chick”, bullies, the ubiquitous and almighty little black dog all with a mystery to be solved.
-To me this sounds like it has all the ingredients of typical Steven Spielberg nostalgia-pre-teen movie or victim of pure satire.
+There is an eclectic group of characters in The King and the Kid by Konnrad, including: a grandpa with false teeth who constantly espouses cliches and idioms every time he opens his mouth, so-much-so he may as well be a professional hockey player, a main character with an extra finger and incredible strength, an evil scientist with henchmen as dumb as rocks, an overbearing mother, an inferior yet economically secure fat friend, a happy-go-lucky goth girl with a teenage crush, the hot “chick”, bullies, the ubiquitous and almighty little black dog all with a mystery to be solved.
+To me this sounds like it has all the ingredients of typical John Hughes nostalgic teen movie or a victim of pure satire.

-At the center of the novel is the presence of abduction in small town USA as a cultural exchange of courtesy.
+At the center of the novel is an abduction of a small child in small town USA which is viewed as a strange exchange of courtesy.
 As a kid, my biggest fear was not the understandable clowns, spiders, or Bubba’s fear of the dark, it was my brother or myself getting abducted by a stranger.
-Being vulnerable because of my stature and realizing how easy it would be, gave me fits of paranoia and many sleepless nights.
+Being vulnerable because of my short stature and immaturity, I realized early how easy it would be, it would give me fits of paranoia and many sleepless nights.
 I didn’t feel safe until I was thirteen because I was built more like the character Stump and less like Vincent and knew it would take a team of men to take me into a white box van, one of the few perks of being a big fella.
 If abduction stories and the idea of children gambling for money are not suitable for young readers than you may not want to select this book.
 But, I feel that The King and the Kid delivers a lot of important messages and is the perfect start for getting the juices flowing in kids and continuing a long life of reading.

 ” ‘It’s always something with you.
 Last month it was a new wedge.
 Month before that, a new putter.
 Now it’s an extra finger.
 Wouldn’t surprise me a bit if you were at the doctor’s office tomorrow asking them to sew one on’.
 The Scot perked up.
 ‘Could they do that?’ “